populse/mia_processes/docs/source/documentation/bricks/preprocess/volbrain/LabelsCorrespondence.rst

 In each segmentation file obtain (tissues, lobes...) with AssemblyNet, each ROI is defined by a label (an integer).
 This brick is used to obtain the correspondence between the label and the label name, depending on the type of the segmentation file.

-Add a list of lables or a list if label names.
+Add a list of labels or a list if label names.
 Choose between "tissues", "lobes", "structures", "macrostructures" and obtain the corresponding labels or label names.

 --------------------------------------